-Griffen was photographed lying down on a cot outside the governor's mansion after he blocked Arkansas from using a lethal injection drug over claims that the state misled a medical supply company.
+Griffen was photographed on a cot outside the governor's mansion last year wearing an anti-death penalty button and surrounded by people holding signs opposing executions.
+Earlier that day, Griffen blocked the state from using a lethal injection drug over claims the company had been misled by the state.